 Once your home is ready to go, it will be added by your listing agent to the Multiple Listing Service (MLS).
-By uploading it to the MLS, your home will appear on sites like:
+By uploading it to the MLS, your home will appear on over 400 sites like:

 - Realtor.com

-- Trulia
+- Trulia.com

-- Zillow
+- Zillow.com

 - RealtyTrac

-- Rent.com
+- Homes.com

 This helps to ensure maximum exposure.
+Since we never really know which website a single Buyer will find your home on, we want to make sure we're on as many of the top ones as possible.
 Once people are interested in actually seeing your home, showings can be requested and open houses advertised.